Glam metal hitmakers Warrant and FireHouse play at Penn’s Peak in Jim Thorpe on Nov. 23

 Warrant’s sophomore album, “Cherry Pie,” was released in September of 1990 and spawned the MTV and radio hits “Cherry Pie,” “Uncle Tom’s Cabin,” and “I Saw Red,” which all reached the Top 10 in the United States and went on to sell three million copies, reaching platinum sales in Canada and Australia.
 The band played 200 shows in support of “Cherry Pie” and finished the tour headlining sheds all over the U.S.; it ended up being one of the top grossing tours of 1991.
 Over the course of their career, Warrant has sold over 10 million albums worldwide.
 The song “Cherry Pie” has taken on a pop culture life of its own, being featured in countless movies, TV shows, commercials, and the hugely popular video game “Guitar Hero II.”

 Warrant’s signature style of rock music is very catchy and yet very melodic and remains the band’s signature sound today.
 In 2008, Robert Mason replaced the late Jani Lane as lead vocalist, joining the other four original members – Jerry Dixon, Steven Sweet, Joey Allen, and Erik Turner.
-Their last album, “Rockaholic,” released through Frontiers Records in 2011 and produced by Grammy winner Keith Olsen, has been highly regarded in reviews and embraced by fans, peaking at No. 22 on the Billboard Hard Rock Albums chart.
+Their 2011 album “Rockaholic,” released through Frontiers Records and produced by Grammy winner Keith Olsen, was highly regarded in reviews and embraced by fans, peaking at No. 22 on the Billboard Hard Rock Albums chart.

 Warrant will continue headlining festivals, casinos, and fairs all over the country in support of their latest CD, “Louder Harder Faster,” while playing all the hits fans know and love.

-FireHouse has been rockin’ for over a decade.
+FireHouse has been rockin’ for decades.
 Their music has taken them all over the world and has produced gold, platinum, and multi-platinum records in the United States and countries abroad.

 In 1990, their first album, entitled “FireHouse,” was released.
 The first single, “Shake & Tumble,” had impressive radio success.
 Then the band released “Don’t Treat Me Bad,” which became their first Top 10 hit.
 This was followed by “Love of a Lifetime,” which also entered the Top 10, reaching the No. 3 spot on the U.S. charts.
 This string of hits vaulted their first album to double platinum status in the United States, also going gold in Canada, Japan, and Singapore.
 At the 1991 American Music Awards, FireHouse found themselves accepting the award for Best New Hard Rock/Metal Band, chosen over Nirvana and Alice in Chains.